ckeditor/strapi-plugin-ckeditor/README.md

 <img src="https://user-images.githubusercontent.com/156149/192792402-4bb1e040-6f8c-49be-af90-fd35fd3a4c66.png" alt="CKEditor 5 used inside Strapi.
 Article form consisting of a title, excerpt text, and content">

 > [!IMPORTANT]
-> Since version 1.0.0, the plugin can be used only with Strapi 5.
-If you still use Strapi 4.4+, you should stick to the package version 0.x.x.
-See the [compatibility section](#compatibility) to learn more.
+> Starting from version 1.0.0, the CKEditor 5 custom field plugin is compatible with Strapi 5 and can’t be used in Strapi 4.4+.
+We decided to maintain integrations for both Strapi versions to ensure that you can still use our custom field before migrating to Strapi 5.
+Below is the [compatibility table](#compatibility) showing which plugin version should be used with your Strapi version.

 This package provides a custom field for Strapi 5 that lets you use and configure CKEditor in no time.